Skip to Main Content

 Can I secure my own internship?
 If admitted into the Ohio State Academy Program and HSIP, you are welcome to secure your own internship pending prior approval by the program coordinator.
 Please note that you are not required to secure your own independent internship.
 Additionally, already having an internship will not impact consideration for your HSIP application.

-Host a student from the Glenn College High School Internship Program.
+Host a High School student with the Glenn College.

 Internship sites that can provide a supervisor, meaningful and educational job duties, and performance evaluations will be considered.